-Perturbed treed holomorphic disks are defined by allowing the almost complex structure, Hamiltonian perturbation, and Morse function to vary in the domain.
-Let $\Gamma$ be a combinatorial type of treed disks (not necessarily stable).
+Perturbed treed holomorphic disks are defined by allowing the almost complex structure, and Morse function to vary in the domain.
+Let $\Gamma$ be a domain type (not necessarily stable).
 Let $\Gamma^{\rm st}$ be the stabilization of $\Gamma$ (which is not empty).
 Let $C$ be a treed disk of type $\Gamma$ and $C^{\rm st}$ its stabilization which is of type $\Gamma^{\rm st}$.
 Suppose we are given a perturbation datum $P_{\Gamma^{\rm st}}$ for type $\Gamma^{\rm st}$.
-Then on each surface part $S_v$ of $C$, $P_{\Gamma^{\rm st}}$ induces a domain-dependent almost complex structure $J_v$ and a domain-dependent Hamiltonian perturbation $H_v$; on each tree part $T_e$ of $C$, $P_{\Gamma^{\rm st}}$ induces a domain-dependent function
+On each surface part $S_v$ of $C$, $P_{\Gamma^{\rm st}}$ induces a domain-dependent almost complex structure $J_v$, and a domain-dependent Hamiltonian function $H_v$.
+On each tree part $T_e$ of $C$, $P_{\Gamma^{\rm st}}$ induces a domain-dependent function

-These data allows one to define the equation componentwise.
+These data allow one to define the equations on each component.
 For each surface component $S_v$ and a smooth map $u_v: S_v \to X$, define